LearnSync/personal-ai/ai/README.md

-# AI Module - API Handler for Personal AI
+# AI Module - API Handler for Local First AI

-This module manages all the API-related services for `ls/Personal AI`.
+This module manages all the AI-related services for `localfirst.ai`.
 It acts as the AI API handler, implemented as a Tauri Sidecar, using **Node.js**, **TypeScript**, and **Express**.
 This service facilitates communication between the application and AI models.

 ## Features